.png)

 -

-balance sheet, income statement covering the last 3 (three) financial years of all companies that will participate in the merger; and
+balance sheets and income statements covering the last 3 (three) financial years of all companies that will participate in

 -